Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - The brain coral, planter, tiger plant, lantern fruit tree, and Bulbo tree can't be moved with the propulsion or repulsion cannon.
 - The drill arm sound effect stops when it is working but not hitting anything.
 - When you save the game while taking poison damage, your health does not restore after reloading.
-- The heat blade can now damage lava lizards.
 - When the prawn suit jumps from or lands on anything, you get particle effects as if it was sand.
 - After reloading, the first-person model is used for waterproof lockers that are not in the inventory.
 - The Sulfur Plant can't be moved with the propulsion or repulsion cannon.